Tailored Programming: The Right Support At The Right Time

 Ilana served as President and CEO of Sima Products, an international consumer electronics accessory manufacturer, which she led to a successful exit.
 Through her work, Ilana has strong experience in new product development, manufacturing, supply-chain management and retail distribution.
 Ilana is an active angel investor and advisor in Pittsburgh’s startup community and currently serves on the Board of Directors for the Pittsburgh Technology Council and Tie Pittsburgh.
 Previously, Ilana sat on the Executive Board of the Consumer Electronics Association.

-Cole Wolfson, Program Manager
+Cole Wolfson, Senior Program Manager

 Matt Verlinich, Manufacturing Program Associate